 So did you manage to go through some of these quizzes and assessments?

 These tests may not give you a clear-cut idea of what you want out of your life.
-In fact, I believe that no one and no program or assessment can help, including me and this article.
+In fact, I believe that no one and no program or assessment can help you discover what you want to do in your life, including me and this article.

 You can only discover what you truly out to do in life on your own.
-What we can do is to provide you the guidance.
+What I can do is to provide you the guidance.
+The same goes for quizzes and tests.

 This article and all the information I shared here are only guidelines and they work as a lighthouse to show you the way, but the one who takes on the road will be you, and none others.